24 Healthy Foods That Burn Belly Fat: According To Dietitian 2023

 Inactivity

-Having reduced or low activity[13], leads to a build-up of fat, especially visceral fat.
-It’s simple – the less we move, the less calories we burn.
+Having reduced or low activity[14], leads to a build-up of fat, especially visceral fat.
+It’s simple – the less we move, the fewer calories we burn.
 As calories build up, the body stores them as fat.
-Can you guess the most likely area that fat is stored?
+Can you guess the most likely area where fat is stored?
 Yes, it is the abdominal region!

 Low-Protein Diets

-A diet high in protein helps boost metabolism; therefore, reducing overall body fat.
+A diet rich in protein helps boost metabolism; therefore, reducing overall body fat.
 In addition, this macronutrient can help the body prevent weight gain.
-Proteins help us to feel satiated[14] or full, so we are more likely to consume less calories and fat.
+Proteins help us to feel satiated[15] or full, so we are more likely to consume fewer calories and lose belly fat.

-Also, protein aids the body in building muscle mass, which increases the rate by which calories are burned.
+Also, protein aids the body in building muscle mass, which increases the rate at which calories are burned.
 Obviously, a diet low in protein increases the potential for belly fat.

 Menopause